cncf/tag-env-sustainability/website/content/blog/reducing-your-environmental-impact-with-the-linkerd-service-mesh.md

 ---
 title: Reducing your environmental impact with the Linkerd service mesh
-description: Linkerd is the most efficient and sustainable service mesh on the market, capable of reducing the overall resource footprint of your system.
+description: Linkerd has always focused on having the smallest possible resource footprint.
+That makes it not only the most efficient and cost-effective service mesh on the market but also the most sustainable one.
+That's because Linkerd helps minimize emissions on various levels.
 slug: 2023-reducing-env-impact-with-linkerd
 weight: 1
 date:   2023-10-10 10:00:00 +0000